 Similar to reacting to federal agents, we know a client will not react favorably to being served with a search warrant.
 The language can be overwhelming, at least, and oftentimes is terrifying for a client who has probably never been in legal trouble prior.

 That’s why it’s important to have an attorney already identified in case you were ever to come under investigation.
-Your first reaction should be to call Clark Hill.

 Our attorneys help clients understand the nuanced language contained in a warrant, where you need to take immediate action, and what can wait.
 We also help clients to effectively and appropriately work with federal agents when they are on site at their place of business.